ministryofjustice/cloud-platform-terraform-dms/README.md

  **DMS ONLY MIGRATES DATA, NO PRE-DATA, POST-DATA(CONSTRAINTS), USERS, ROLES, ETC.**

- **Continuous replication, especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**
+ **Continuous replication (referred to as CDC in DMS docs), especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**

 ## Usage